php-fig/fig-standards/proposed/cache.md

     public function getItem($key);

     /**
-     * Returns a Cache Item representing the specified key that is a cache hit.
+     * Resolves a Cache Item representing the specified key.
      *
+     * In the case of a cache hit, this method will behave identically to the getItem
+     * method and the $valueCallback and $metaCallback parameters will be ignored.
+     *
-     * In the case of a cache miss, the Implementation Library will use the callback
+     * In the case of a cache miss, the Implementation Library will use the
-     * parameters to generate the Cache Item.
-The Cache Item will then be persisted
+     * $valueCallback and $metaCallback parameters to generate the Cache Item.
+The
-     * and returned.
+     * Cache Item will then be persisted and returned.
      *
      * @param string $key
      *   The key for which to return the corresponding Cache Item.